Yorebridge House

 Best time to go

 Spring to autumn is peak season if you want to make the most of the surrounding Dales scenery and enjoy lazy, alfresco meals on the hotel’s terrace.
-Yorebridge House is open all year, though, and gets booked up well in advance on weekends deep into winter.
-The only real drawback to visiting very late, or early, in the year is the unpredictability of the weather.
-But the landscape is beautiful with a sprinkling of snow, and there are much worse places to get holed up in - especially if you have a bubbling hot tub to soak in.
+Yorebridge House is open all year, though, and gets booked up well in advance on weekends deep into winter (it's also a popular wedding venue).
+The weather can be unpredictable year-round, especially in winter, but the landscape is beautiful with a sprinkling of snow, and there are much worse places to get holed up in - especially if you have a bubbling hot tub to soak in.

 Our top tips